nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 Both the computers are running version 5.2 of [GNU Bash][Bash] as the choice of shell.

 All efforts have been made to ensure correctness and completeness of solutions while keeping the differences between the two platforms in mind.
-However, it is advisable to refer to the available documentation for the commands (using `man` pages, `info` pages or online help).
+However, it is advised to refer to available documentation for the commands (using `man` pages, `info` pages or online help).

+---

 ### Conventions

-The following convensions are used:

--   Key terms are shown in **Bold**

--   Command line, expressions and symbols are wrapped in `backticks`

--   File and path names are _italicised_
+1. Command or Program Name, Key Term:

+    **bold**

+2. Command-line and Option Thereof, User Input, Expression, Symbol:

+    `back-tick quotes`

+3. Command Output Message, Program Source Code:

+    ```
+    quotes (three back-ticks)
+    ```

+4. File/Folder Name or Path:

+    _"italicized inside quotes"_

+5. String:

+    "Double Quotes"

+6. Domain Name, Email Address, URL:

+    _Italics_

+7. Emphasized Text in Bold:

+    **bold**

+8. Emphasized Text in Italics:

+    _italics_

+---

 ### Notes

--   Starting with macOS Big Sur 11.0 which was released in November 2020, macOS is compiled for both Intel chips (x86_64 architecture) and Apple Silicon chips.
+-   Starting with macOS Big Sur 11.0 which was released in November 2020, macOS is compiled for both Intel chips (x86_64 architecture) and Apple Silicon chips (ARM architecture).
 The current version of Bash is natively compiled for both Intel x86_64 architecture as well as Apple Silicon ARM architecture.
 All the exercises are tested on both the builds of Bash on Intel and Apple Silicon Macs.

 -   Linux is not a replacement for UNIX.
-The examples are tested on Ubuntu Linux, a prominent Linux distribution as it's a widely used operating system with more students having access.
+Ubuntu Linux has been used as the choice of Linux distribution due to its popularity and wide adoption.

+---

 [Book]:     http://mhhe.com/das/uca/
 [macOS]:    https://www.apple.com/macos/